Stardust the Super Wizard

 Stardust the Super Wizard is a fictional superhero from the Golden Age of Comics who originally appeared in American comic books published by Fox Feature Syndicate.
-The character was created by writer-artist Fletcher Hanks.
-Stardust the Super Wizard made his first appearance in Fantastic Comics #1 (December 1939).
+The character was created by writer-artist Fletcher Hanks, and made his first appearance in Fantastic Comics #1 (December 1939).

 Publication history

 Golden Age stories

 Stardust the Super Wizard was featured in 16 issues of Fantastic Comics (December 1939–March 1941) and Big 3 #2 (January 1941).
 All features, with exceptions of Fantastic Comics #6 and #9, were both written and illustrated by Fletcher Hanks.

 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, Stardust's foes include "ordinary criminals, the Brain-Men of Mars, the Super Fiend, Skullface Kurd, and Yew Bee and his Fifth Column".